Media: Press Release

 FOR IMMEDIATE RELEASE

-Free Open‑Source Braille Dictionary for U.S. Veterans Now Available Online
+Free Open‑Source Braille Dictionary for U.S. Veterans - new edition available online

 WASHINGTON, D.C. — A blind U.S. Army veteran has launched a completely free, open‑source Braille dictionary and guide designed specifically for veterans who are blind or have low vision.
 The resource, hosted at https://brailledictionary.org, provides a printable PDF and practice worksheets covering the full Braille alphabet, numbers, common contractions, punctuation, basic math symbols, currency identification, public‑space signage, and sighted‑guide techniques.